Fixation times on directed graphs: Introduction

 \section{Introduction}

 Evolution is a stochastic process that acts on populations of reproducing individuals.
 Two main driving forces of evolutionary dynamics are mutation and selection~\cite{kimura1968evolutionary,moran1958random,ewens2004mathematical}.
 Mutation generates new variants and selection prunes them.
 When new mutations are sufficiently rare, the evolutionary dynamics are characterized by the fate of a single new mutant.
 The mutant can either take over the whole population or become extinct.
 Even when the mutation grants its bearer a relative fitness advantage $r\ge 1$, it might still go extinct due to random fluctuations~\cite{durrett1994importance}.
 Two key parameters that quantify the fate of the newly occurring mutation are the fixation probability and the fixation time~\cite{whitlock2003fixation,slatkin1981fixation}.
+Here we study the effect of spatial structure on those quantities.